Updated on May 5, 2023

 It will provide an introduction to High-Performance Computing (HPC), which is the practice of leveraging parallel computing power, from computer clusters and supercomputers, to solve complex computational problems faster.
 It will give students hands-on experiences using openMP, MPI and CUDA to write highly optimized code for modern multi-core processors and GPUs and computing clusters.
 The course explores concepts and challenges of performance scalability portability, and energy efficiency of HPC applications and systems, parallel hardware, parallel programming models, how to run on an HPC system, shared memory programming (Pthreads, OpenMP), performance analysis, distributed programming (MPI), load balancing, GPU programming, parallel and distributed applications.

 This course introduces principles, methods and techniques for visual analysis of scientific data.
 Students will learn how to make effective visualization of scalar, vector and tensor field data using state-of-the-art techniques including those for surface and volume geometry representation.
-It is complementary to CS5820 Data Visualization, which focuses on visualization related to tabular data (e.g., graphs, text, and maps).
-Topics will include: scientific visualization tools, visualization of 2D, 3D, vector and tensor fields and in situ analytics.
+It is complementary to CS5820/6820 (Interactive Information Visualization for Data Science).
+Topics will include: scientific visualization tools, visualization of 2D, 3D, scalar, vector, and tensor fields.

 (Regularly offered in both semesters)